jbloom/GenomeSciences541/_sources/lecture_1.txt

 Notes from rest of lecture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-* Here are the :downloads:`handwritten lecture 1 notes from the last part of the lecture.<readings/lecture_1_notes.pdf>`.
+* Here are the :download:`handwritten lecture 1 notes from the last part of the lecture.<readings/lecture_1_notes.pdf>`.

 .. include:: weblinks.txt